mrpowers-io/jodie/README.md

 The result will return the same versions `Some(0,5)` if CDC data is present for the given versions under `_change_data` directory.
 Otherwise, it will return `Some(2,5)` - the earliest queryable start version for which CDC is present and given ending version.
 If no version is found that has CDC data available, it returns a `None`.

-`readCDFIgnoreMissingCDC` - Returns a Spark Dataframe for all versions provided by the above method
+`readCDFIgnoreMissingCDC` - Returns an Option of Spark Dataframe for all versions provided by the above method
 ```scala
 ChangeDataFeedHelper(deltaPath, 11, 13).readCDFIgnoreMissingCDC.show(false)